Food waste in Brisbane

 Why we waste food

-Food waste is usually unintentional, resulting from busy lives and not using our food wisely.
+Food waste is usually unintentional, resulting from unexpected changes in plans and busy lifestyles.

-Unplanned takeway meals, buying and cooking too much, and a lack of time are some of the most common things that lead to food waste.
+Unplanned takeaway meals, buying and cooking too much, and a lack of time are some of the most common things that lead to food waste.

 Stay up-to-date and help make Brisbane a cleaner, greener city by sending less to landfill by subscribing to the Clean and green Brisbane e-newsletter.